Earn Your Bachelor of Science in Long-Term Care Administration Online

 How long does it take to complete this BS in Long-Term Care Administration program?

-This can vary depending on the course load the student chooses to take.
+The timeline to complete this degree can be accelerated depending on the number of credits transferred in.
+The timeline will also vary based on the number of 'breaks' a student takes, as well as the student's course load per term.
 Many students enrolled in this program are working full-time and choose to spread out their courses to accommodate their work schedules.

 Prepare to make a difference through health care administration